Hannah Craig

 Doctoral Student in Sociology

-Research Interests: Crime and Punishment, Political Sociology, Race and Ethnicity, Public Policy, Public Opinion
+Research Interests: Crime and Punishment, Political Sociology, Organizational Efficiency, Bureaucratic Discretion, Public Policy, Public Opinion

 Hannah Craig is a PhD student in Sociology at Harvard.
 Originally from the metro Detroit area, she received her BA with high honors in political science and creative writing from the University of Michigan.